If you are planning on applying to MSU, the fee for the application is $38.

 Make sure to check with MSU for more information on admission factors.

 To apply to MSU, all applicants must submit the following items.
-Make sure to check in with MSU's admissions department to confirm all application materials and requirements.
+Double check with MSU's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|